BMThi/GestionDeProjet4A/README.md

 # GestionDeProjet4A

-Ce répo est dans un cours nous aidant à familier avec Github.
+Ce dépôt fait partie d'un cours qui nous aide à nous familiariser avec GitHub.

+This repository is part of a course that helps us get familiar with GitHub.